kklein/kklein.github.io/content/posts/2022-05-20-pb_granola.md

 date:   2022-05-20 8:00:00 +0200
 comments: false
 published: true
-description: "If there's something we can learn from Snickers it's that peanuts and chocolate work."
+description: "If there's something we can learn from Snickers, it's that peanuts and chocolate work."
 tags: [recipe]
 ---